projectinnovatenewark/csx2/lessons/students/7_environment_setup/pi_environment_setup.md

 <div ><h4>Adding Files to Local Repository</h4></div>

-The “python-work” folder is where the student will be completing all of their coding assignments.
+The "python-work" folder is where the student will be completing all of their coding assignments.
 Out of the commands listed below, which are used for creating and/or editing files?
 Which are used for creating folders?

 - touch
 - mkdir